ExpediaGroup/container-startup-autoscaler/README.md

 - Try to minimize restarts of target containers for causes within your control.
 - Try to minimize the startup time of your workload through profiling and optimization where possible.
-- Try to minimize the difference between startup resources and post-startup resources - in general, the bigger the difference, the less likely an upscale operation is to succeed (particularly when a cluster consolidation mechanism is employed).
+- Try to minimize the difference between startup resources and post-startup resources - in general, the bigger the difference, the less likely an upscale operation is to succeed, particularly when a cluster consolidation mechanism is employed.

 ## Tests
 ### Unit